georgealexakis/ros-joystick/README.md

 Or

-* Build the Hybrid Applications for different devices using Apache Cordova, Adode Phonegab (mobile devices) with the files in [/hybrid](https://github.com/georgealexakis/ros-joystick/tree/master/hybrid) folder or use Electron (desktop applications, [download the prebuild version for win32-x64](https://1drv.ms/u/s!Amy4EDOPS0vX0k0P5e78r-Kaw89Q?e=91mkWS)).
+* Build the Hybrid Applications for different devices using Apache Cordova (mobile devices) with the files in [/hybrid](https://github.com/georgealexakis/ros-joystick/tree/master/hybrid) folder or use Electron (desktop applications, [download the prebuild version for win32-x64](https://1drv.ms/u/s!Amy4EDOPS0vX2RVVjxyZUtRpEQcI?e=pflxv6)).

 Put the computer IP and press connect.
 When everything is ready the terminal will show the message "Client connected.
 1 client total." as is presented below: